happypio/spirograph-web-app/README.md

 For $t$ in the range $\langle 0, 2 \Pi \rangle$ we will achieve a full rotation.

-To determine the number of full rotations needed to return to the starting position, we can iterate over $k \geq 1, k \in\Z$.
+To determine the number of full rotations needed to return to the starting position, we can iterate over $k \geq 1, k \in \mathbb{Z}$.

 ## Installation and Run